Houdini 20.5 Nodes Geometry nodes

 Transform Order

-The left menu specifies the order in which transforms are applied (for example, scale, then rotate, then translate).
+The left menu specifies the order in which the transforms are applied (for example, scale, then rotate, then translate).
 This can change the position and orientation of the object in the same way that going a block and turning east takes you to a different place than turning east and then going a block.

 Translate